balderdashy/sails-docs/reference/waterline/queries/limit.md

 ```
 ### Notes
+> * If you set the limit to 0, the query will always return an empty array.
-> The .find() method returns a chainable object if you don't supply a callback.
+> * The .find() method returns a chainable object if you don't supply a callback.
 This method can be chained to .find() to further filter your results.

 <docmeta name="displayName" value=".limit()">